Best time to visit Taiwan

 When to visit Taiwan in summer

 Summer is considered the peak tourist season in Taiwan.
-The summer school break begins in July, so many local families will be on holiday at this time of the year.
-The same applies to travellers from nearby countries.
-Advance bookings are recommended if you visit Taiwan in the summer.
+The summer school break begins in July, so many local families will be on vacation at this time of the year.
+The same applies to travelers from nearby countries.
+Advance reservations are recommended if you visit Taiwan in the summer.

 Taiwanese summers are hot and humid.
 Average temperatures are in the 30s, but it may feel hotter due to the humidity.
 If you find it hard to cope with subtropical summers, you may want to consider destinations in the mountain areas.